forklovee/NocturneEngine/README.md

-# [WIP] Entity Component System
+# Nocture Engine
-ECS System built as engine subsystem in C++20 standard.
+3D Game Engine with ECS system in C++20 standard.

-It may become a game engine.
-Or not.

 ## Building
 Use provided scripts.